Thomas Zaugg (He/Him)

 Laidlaw Scholar, University of St Andrews

 My name is Sophie (she/her) and I am from South Wales but am currently studying International Relations and Social Anthropology at the University of St Andrews.
-My Laidlaw research project will be studying how nostalgia for life in the former East Germany continues to affect politics in today's reunified Germany, in particular Germany's foreign policy towards Russia.
-This research is trying to explore the legacy of the Cold War in Europe and how its effects continue to be lived by people today.
-One thing I am particularly excited about with this research is that I will be going to Berlin for a week to conduct ethnographic research (interviews and participant observation) with former citizens of East Germany.
+I was a part of the 2024 Laidlaw cohort.
+My Laidlaw research project explored how nostalgia for life in the former East Germany continues to affect politics in today's reunified Germany, in particular Germany's foreign policy towards Russia.
+For my LiA project, I went to the European Centre for Minority Issues and created 'digital stories' about national minorities in the Germany-Denmark border region.
 In my free time, I like to read anything i can get my hands on, as well as cook a lot and try different recipes from around the world.
 I also really love travelling and exploring new places.
 I'd love to connect with someone who is interested in politics and diplomacy or otherwise shares my interests.
 And if you have any questions about my research, I'd love to chat about it!

 Trisha Bhujle